Splines/homepage/_posts/2025-09-08-server-side-validation-rails-turbo.md

 ## Server-side errors without page reload (Turbo)

 The title promised to use [Turbo from the Hotwire umbrella](https://turbo.hotwired.dev/), so let's do that.
-For a general introduction to Hotwire, besides the great docs themselves, you might also want to read [this blog post](https://boringrails.com/articles/thinking-in-hotwire-progressive-enhancement/).
+For a general introduction to Hotwire — besides the great docs themselves — you might also want to read [this blog post](https://boringrails.com/articles/thinking-in-hotwire-progressive-enhancement/).
 Our goal here is to only replace the form itself with an updated version of it (including validation errors).
-This is a perfect use case for [Turbo Frames](https://turbo.hotwired.dev/handbook/frames).
-From the docs:
+This is a perfect use case for [Turbo Frames](https://turbo.hotwired.dev/handbook/frames):

 > Turbo Frames allow predefined parts of a page to be updated on request.
 Any links and forms inside a frame are captured, and the frame contents automatically update after receiving a response.

-To make use of this magic, we wrap the form inside a `<turbo-frame>` tag (see the [`turbo-rails` gem](https://github.com/hotwired/turbo-rails?tab=readme-ov-file#decompose-with-turbo-frames)).
+To make use of this magic, we wrap the form inside a `<turbo-frame>` tag by using the `turbo_frame_tag` helper from the [`turbo-rails` gem](https://github.com/hotwired/turbo-rails?tab=readme-ov-file#decompose-with-turbo-frames).

 ```erb
 // +++FILENAME+++ views/events/_form.html.erb